jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 **Evaluation Metric: HDBSCAN Relative Validity Index**

-We used the HDBSCAN Relative Validity Index to evaluate cluster quality in BERTopic.
-The relative validity index, as implemented in HDBSCAN, measures the clustering's consistency by considering both intra-cluster density and inter-cluster separation in a comparative manner.
-This provides a quantitative metric that helps assess the relative validity of different clustering solutions without requiring prior knowledge of the number of clusters (Campello et al., 2013).
-This metric is particularly suitable for density-based clustering methods like HDBSCAN, as it can account for density variations while balancing computational efficiency.
+The HDBSCAN Relative Validity Index was used to evaluate cluster quality in BERTopic.
+This index measures clustering consistency by comparing both intra-cluster density and inter-cluster separation.
+Unlike absolute metrics, it provides a comparative assessment, making it useful for evaluating the relative quality of clustering solutions generated with different parameter settings, without needing a predefined number of clusters (Campello et al., 2013).
+It is particularly suited for density-based clustering methods, as it accounts for variations in density while maintaining computational efficiency.
+Therefore, the HDBSCAN Relative Validity Index allows for comparison between clustering solutions rather than an objective assessment of any single clustering solution’s quality (“API Reference — Hdbscan 0.8.1 Documentation”).

 Below is the specific code portion containing the relative validity index in our score() function used in fine-tuning: